The pros and cons.

 You still need to make a monthly payment

-If you don’t make the minimum repayment each month, the special 0% deal could be ended early, meaning you’ll start paying high interest again.
+If you don’t make the minimum repayment each month, the special 0% deal could be ended early, meaning you’ll start paying high rates of interest again.
+Set up a Direct Debit to make sure you don’t forget.

 You might not get the advertised deal

-Obviously there’s a risk you could be rejected.
-Bad for your debt and bad for your credit rating.
-To get an idea of whether you’ll be accepted, try Money Saving Expert’s credit card eligibility checker.
-It’ll look at your credit rating but not leave a trace.
+To help the card company make that decision, they’ll run a credit check.
+To get an idea of whether you’ll be accepted, try a soft check on a comparison site.
+It’ll look at your credit report but not leave a trace.

 They aren’t the answer if you don’t think you can clear the debt over time